 PiVAL International also commits to:

-• A comprehensive review of all programs, services, and new initiatives, ensuring they are fully accessible to all individuals; and
+- A continuous comprehensive review of all programs, services, and new initiatives, ensuring they are fully accessible to all individuals; and

 Upon request PiVAL International will provide this policy in alternate formats, with the exception of braille and audio formats, within 20 days of the request.
 A request for this policy in either Braille or an audio format must be fulfilled within 45 days of the request.